catmaid/CATMAID/sphinx-doc/source/index.rst

 .. meta::
   :robots: index, follow
   :description: The Collaborative Annotation Toolkit for Massive Amounts of Image Data.
-Used for image viewing, neuron reoncstruction, ontology based annotations and more.
+Used for image viewing, neuron reconstruction, ontology based annotations and more.

 Welcome to CATMAID
 ==================